1jour1vin

 About the wine:

-Made from Merlot (50%), Malbec (30%), and Cabernet Franc, and aged for 18 months in oak barrels, this is an intense, full-bodied, elegant, and fresh red wine with fine tannins, characterized by subtle smoky and tobacco-like oak notes that remain very prominent.
+Made from Merlot (50%), Malbec (30%), and Cabernet Franc, and aged for 18 months in oak barrels, this is an intense, full-bodied, elegant, and fresh red wine suitable for aging, with fine tannins and a distinct, subtle empyreumatic oak character (smoke, tobacco) that remains very pronounced.

 About the estate: